 Adults with CVD should receive aspirin for secondary prevention.
 Clopidogrel is an alternative for patients with aspirin allergy or intolerance.
-Dual antiplatelet therapy is reasonable for up to 12 months after an acute coronary syndrome.
+Dual antiplatelet therapy with low-dose aspirin and a P2Y12 inhibitor (e.g., clopidogrel, ticagrelor, prasugrel) is reasonable for up to 12 months after an acute coronary syndrome.
+Clopidogrel or ticagrelor can be used if no percutaneous intervention was performed, and clopidogrel or ticagrelor or prasugrel may be used if PCI was performed.
 The main adverse effect is an increased risk of gastrointestinal bleeding.

 The ADA recommends that aspirin therapy be considered for primary prevention in adults with type 2 diabetes ages 50 to 70 years who are at increased cardiovascular risk (family history of premature CVD, hypertension, dyslipidemias, smoking, CKD/albuminuria), unless they are at high risk of serious bleeding.

 For patients aged over 70 years, the risk of bleeding increases and aspirin is generally not recommended for primary prevention in this population.